 Case 2: Settlement of a single end-bearing pile

-The approach used in Case 1 necessitates a certain level of mathematical insight, which enables one to make an initial guess regarding the form of the equation.
+The approach used in Case 1 requires a certain level of mathematical insight, which enables one to make an initial guess regarding the form of the equation.
 However, this ability is often a privilege of mathematicians and can sometimes rely on luck.
 In contrast, Case 2 illustrates an approximation exercise where a closed-form equation is not strictly required.

-To assess the settlement of a single end-bearing pile, Davis and Poulos (1980) recommend the following equation:
+To assess the settlement of a single end-bearing pile, Poulos and Davis (1980) recommend the following equation: